kajtaz/recipes/README.md

-recipe board project to practise ruby on rails environment and gems
+recipe board project to practice ruby on rails environment and gems